 What about dogs?

-As long as they are well socialized, on a leash, and you tend to them just as you would in any public setting, they are welcome.
+Well-socialized dogs on a leash are welcome.
+Please tend to them as you would in any public setting.

 Is Shakespeare in the Park a dress-up affair?

 Not at all!
 We recommend shoes that have good footing so you can comfortably walk to and from the theatre area.
 The weather can change quickly, so we suggest bringing something warm for later in the evening.
 Any hats should not obstruct someone else’s view.